StanfordSocialNeuroscienceLab/SEND/README.md

 This repository is maintained by Desmond Ong.
 Questions, comments, etc should be directed to dco (at) comp (dot) nus (dot) edu (dot) sg

 We plan to release (parts of) the SEND to researchers in psychology, affective computing and related fields for research purposes only.
-We are currently finalizing the appropriate fair-use licenses and data sharing procedures, so stay tuned!